 We are often asked to step into existing cases to help formulate strategy, to handle especially difficult issues, or to protect a client’s right to their selected counsel when challenged for an alleged conflict of interest.
 Though we practice in federal courts around the country, we bring particular familiarity with the Northern District of California, where many of our attorneys clerked and where our former partner now sits as a magistrate judge.

-Adrian Sawyer Speaks at 2nd Annual Advanced Trade Secret/Employee Mobility Practicum
+Adrian Sawyer Spoke at this year's 2nd Annual Advanced Trade Secret/Employee Mobility Practicum

 Kerr & Wagstaffe Partner Adrian Sawyer spoke at the Second Annual Advanced Trade Secret/Employee Mobility Practicum: Winning Strategies for Litigation Complex Trade Secret and Employee Mobility Cases on March 29, 2013 in San Francisco.
 Mr. Sawyer, along with other leading trade secret practitioners, provided advice on how to protect company trade secrets, guard against employee raids, recruit from competitors without getting sued, and how to handle employees that leave to compete with their former employers.
 The program delivered perspectives from both the plaintiff and defense sides in one of the hottest areas in intellectual property and employment litigation.